 2. Alain Ducasse at the Dorchester, Hyde Park

-Let us tell you that there is nothing sketchy about this place, which is probably why it joined the handful of three-Michelin-star restaurants in the capital back in 2020.
-Not to be confused with the (equally opulent) dining rooms downstairs, which serve different menus, the Library is the room to dine in if you want to ‘taste the stars’, enoying a menu of sophisticated French food.
+Let us tell you that there is nothing sketchy about this place, which is one of the most gorgeous restaurants in our capital.
+Not to be confused with the (equally opulent) dining rooms downstairs, which serve different menus, the Library is the room to dine in if you want to ‘taste the stars’ and enjoy a menu of sophisticated French food.
 An a la carte lunch will run you £140, but it does include a half bottle of wine!
 Meanwhile, the dinner tasting menu starts at £190.
 If you really want to treat yourself, match your dinner with their ‘special treat wine pairing’ for a whopping £395.

 4) Core by Clare Smyth, Notting Hill

-Clare Smyth left Restaurant Gordon Ramsay to do her own thing, which seems to have gone rather well.
-Her restaurant jumped straight into the big time by earning two Michelin stars in 2019, nary a year after opening – and in 2021, she was been bestowed a third star shortly afterwards, which they’ve retained possession of since – even through a recent redecoration that has given the restaurant a decidedly less stuffy air.
+Clare Smyth left Restaurant Gordon Ramsay to do her own thing and it’s gone rather well, to put it rather mildly.
+Her restaurant jumped straight into the big time by earning two Michelin stars in 2019, nary a year after opening.
+The Michelin Guide awarded the restaurant a third star shortly afterwards, which they’ve retained possession of since – even through a recent redecoration that has given the restaurant a decidedly less stuffy air.
 All this has earned Core to a well-deserved place in the tippity top tier of London fine dining.
 They offer a selection of tasting menus, with their Core Classics costing £205, and their evolving Core Seasons offering costing £225.
 An a la carte lunch, meanwhile, will run diners £155.

 5. Hélène Darroze at The Connaught, Mayfair